ggkarabas/CS403-Project3/README.md

         return "This shape has " + String(self.sides) + " sides."
 ```

-Classes in DumPy make it easy to organize code logically, encouraging reuse and modular development.
+Classes make it easier to group related data and behaviors together, promoting more logical and reusable code.

 ## Error Handling and Debugging

-One of DumPy's key philosophies is to provide clear, helpful error messages that facilitate quick debugging.
-Unlike other languages that might generate vague error outputs, DumPy aims to offer precise guidance for the developer:
+DumPy aims to make debugging straightforward by giving clear, specific error messages:

 ```dumpy
 func divide(a: Integer, b: Integer) -> Integer: